MorrisMA/M16C5x/README.md

 microcomputer.
 The released core and peripherals are sufficient to demonstrate a non-trivial FPGA implementation of a soft-core microcomputer.
-Further developments will be focused on improving access to the internal block RAMs, and improving the I/O capabilities of the release core.
+Further developments will be focused on improving access to the internal block RAMs, and improving the I/O capabilities of the released core.

-###Release 2.5
+### Release 2.5

 Converted the core to operate in a single cycle mode with the block RAM memories of the FPGA.
 Operating frequency, in a -4 Spartan 3A FPGA, is 60+